wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/explore-power-bi-service/includes/2-find-content.md

 ### Search all of your content

 Sometimes, the fastest way to find your content is to search for it.
-For example, perhaps you’ve discovered that a dashboard you haven’t used in a while isn’t showing up on your Home canvas.
-Or, perhaps you remember that your colleague, Aaron, shared it with you, but you don’t remember what he called it or what type of content he shared, whether it was a dashboard or a report.
+Perhaps you’ve discovered that a dashboard you haven’t used in a while isn’t showing up on your Home canvas.
+You remember that your colleague, Aaron, shared it with you but you don’t remember what he called it or whether it was a report or a dashboard.

 ![Global search](../media/1-2/power-bi-search.png)

 You can enter the full or partial name of that dashboard and search for it.
-Additionally, you can enter your colleague’s name and search for content that he has shared with you.
+Additionally, you can enter your colleague’s name and search for content that they've shared with you.
 The search is scoped to look for matches in all the content that you own or have access to.